 After this, WOT is ready to rock.

 Next, WOT offers to sign up.
-You need to register WOT only if you want to synchronize settings across different browsers and computers.
+You need to register WOT only if you want to synchronize settings across different browsers and computers/devices.
 Synchronization will work between all supported web browsers and and operating systems - so you can keep your settings in sync between Internet Explorer on Windows, Opera on Linux and Firefox on Mac, for example.

 WOT will still work fine if you do not register or sign up.